microsoft/alguidelines/content/docs/BestPractices/CustomTelemetry/index.md

 To make it easy for the consumer of telemetry to work with the data, please

-- use PascalCasing.
+- use **PascalCasing**.
 This makes all fields in Application Insights look the same (signal logged through the AL LogMessage method will have "al" prefixed to dimension names.
-- never use fields/custom dimension keys with spaces or special characters.
+- **Don't use special characters or spaces** for fields/custom dimension keys.
 This makes the KQL queries so much easier to write
 - for custom dimensions, consider using prefixes that helps the telemetry consumer understand where the dimension is coming from (e.g. HttpStatusCode, SqlStatement, ...)

-Consider always having a "message" field that expresses in human readable form what the telemetry event is about.
+Consider always having a **"message"** field that expresses in human readable form what the telemetry event is about.
 If you do, let message names follow the Object ActionInPastTense pattern Some examples